 Layer the top right side up with batting, and then backing right side down.
 Pin.

 To quilt, you can use the measurements as quilting lines as shown below.

 If you prefer you can quilt any design and then mark with permanent markers the 1/2″ or 1″ measurements.

 Once quilted as desired, trim and bind.
 Decide if it is going to start from the floor or raised above.
 Then you can put your numbers in.

 Need more inspiration?
-Check out these fun fabric growth charts made by talented Bluprint members!
+Check out these fun fabric growth charts made by talented Craftsy members!

-Quilted growth chart via Bluprint member Sarah Becker
+Quilted growth chart via Craftsy member Sarah Becker